-All staff must have read and comply with Council policies in relation to data protection (including the General Data Protection Regulations /GDPR) and information governance.
+All staff must have read and comply with Council policies in relation to data protection (including the UK General Data Protection Regulations / UK GDPR) and information governance.

 Each child must have their own electronic case record from the point of referral to case closure.
 Audio, video and digital recordings may also be kept.
 Original documents and contemporaneous notes must be retained and kept securely, with a scanned copy saved on to the child's file.
 The existence and location of the paper record should be noted on the file.

 The child's case record will usually be developed from notes taken in the course of a visit or interview, and these may be used directly, or as a result of such information being used to prepare a report or court statement.
 The Family Court, in the case of RE M and N (Children) (Local authority gathering, preserving and disclosing evidence) advised that social workers/practitioners must make contemporaneous notes which form a coherent, contemporaneous record.
 The notes should be legible, signed and dated and record persons present during the meeting/conversation in question.
 The notes should be detailed and accurately attribute descriptions, actions and views etc. In some instances, sketches/diagrams may be helpful in establishing the veracity of explanations given, e.g. with regard to how injuries were sustained, etc.

 Note: These original notes might need to be disclosed in a court.